curtcampbell/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 In `features_extractor.py` I defined a class called `VehicleFeatureExtractor`.
-This class has a number of methods that extracting various feature from an image.
+This class has a number of methods that extract various feature from an image.
 HOG features in particular are extracted in the `get_hog_features` method around line 49.
 The code snippet is below.

  ```python